 Also keeping en eye on us from a distance is a red lechwe, part of a larger group that’s travelling across the plain.

-While most of our drive has been in fairly dry areas, we’re back in the “wet” part of the Moremi Reserve, and one of the boggy tracks has finally claimed our vehicle!
+While most of our drive has been in fairly dry areas of Botswana, we’re back in the “wet” part of the Moremi Reserve, and one of the boggy tracks has finally claimed our vehicle!
 Our guide collects some fallen logs and uses a lift to get us going again.
 I offer to help – but he seems to have done this exercise a few times and we get going again fairly promptly.

 As we conclude our morning drive, two giraffes cross the track in front of us.
 Heading for a small waterhole, they take turns drinking and keeping an eye on us.
 There’s something part comical and part fascinating about how giraffes drink, as they stoop down to draw in water through their long necks.